dongdongbh/dongdongbh.github.io/_posts/2018-03-03-link-tty-port-on-linux.md

   - content
   - tutorial
 toc: true
+description: "Create persistent names for Linux serial devices with udev rules, using device attributes to identify USB-to-serial adapters."
 ---

 This guide explains how to assign a custom name to a device node using **udev** rules.
 Follow the steps below to create a persistent and meaningful device name.